anishg24/MalariaClassifier/README.md

 - [x] Add the ability to retrain the model with new user input
 - [ ] Use all 28k images to train the model (streaming)
 - [ ] Data augmentation to improve accuracy of the models
-- [ ] Make a website that allows you to add images or take images of a cell image and tells you what species they are.
+- [ ] Make a website that allows you to add images or take images of a cell image and tells you if the cell is infected.

 ## Releases
 - 1.0.0 (3/18/2020): First working release.
 No streaming yet, will come in v2.